aysebetul/aysebetul/README.md

-### Hey there!
-I am Ayşe Betül..
+Hey there 🖐🏻 I am Ayşe Betül..
 I am a researcher and doing my PhD in the field of deep learning, machine learning and its applications on neuroscience.
-### I am currently working on a Brain-Computer Interface (BCI) project and try to get solutions its sub-steps using deep learning approaches.
+I am currently working on a Brain-Computer Interface (BCI) project and try to get solutions its sub-steps using deep learning approaches.

 <!--
 **aysebetul/aysebetul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.